-- The League raises money to fund its current projects and to fund grants to nonprofit agencies that help young children enter elementary school ready to learn and thrive.
-League members work as trained volunteers on community projects and services.
-Recent projects include partnering with Grail Family Services to encourage children to read and to teach parents the importance of reading.
-Beginning in 2013, the League has partnered with Resource Area For Teachers (RAFT) to develop the Make, Build, Play program to expand children’s access to educational activities beyond the school day.
+- The League raises money to fund its current projects and has funded grants to nonprofit agencies that help young children enter elementary school ready to learn and thrive.
+League members worked as trained volunteers on community projects and services.
+Past projects include partnering with Grail Family Services to encourage children to read and to teach parents the importance of reading.
+Beginning in 2013, the League partnered with Resource Area For Teachers (RAFT) to develop the Make, Build, Play program to expand children’s access to educational activities beyond the school day.

 - The League promotes and recognizes voluntarism through its annual community-wide Volunteer Recognition Luncheon.

 - The League is an incubator for future community leaders, providing volunteer skills through placements on in League, fundraising and community committees.